-- Pupils register for UCAS during their enrichment lessons in the Summer term of Lower Sixth - Pupils are able to select up to 5 course choices on UCAS, or 4 if they are applying for Medicine, Dentistry or Veterinary science/medicine.
-These applicants can choose a 5th choice but it must be a different course. - Pupils are required to submit details of all exams taken and pending, the university will then use these to see if they are likely to meet the entry requirement. - The school writes an academic reference for each pupil in support of their application. - Pupils need to submit a personal statement with their application.
+- Pupils are required to submit details of all exams taken and pending, the university will then use these to see if they are likely to meet the entry requirement. - The school writes an academic reference for each pupil in support of their application. - Pupils need to submit a personal statement with their application.
 The personal statement is around 500 words and reflects their enthusiasm and potential for the course.
 The statement is sent to all 5 choices by UCAS you don't do a different one for each course. - Oxbridge is the umbrella term used for Oxford and Cambridge.
 Pupils can choose to apply to either Oxford or Cambridge, but not both. - The School must submit all applications to UCAS by certain deadlines: - Pupils applying to Oxbridge, medicine, dentistry and veterinary medicine have an earlier deadline than other courses.
-The final deadline for UCAS submission is October 15 of the Upper Sixth Year - \circ $\,$ Some music courses have an early deadline in early October $\,$ - All remaining courses have a deadline in January
+The final deadline for UCAS submission is October 15 of the Upper Sixth Year - o Some music courses have an early deadline in early October - All remaining courses have a deadline in January